maurogabriel/hugo-theme-anubis/README.md

-# Anubis Theme for Hugo
+# DevNetAr Theme for Hugo (an Anubis forked theme)

 Anubis is a simple minimalist theme for [Hugo blog engine](https://gohugo.io/).